How the STM32 handles interrupts while writing to flash memory

 Step 3) Mark the essential ISR functions as being stored in static RAM.
 This is done by setting an attribute on the function that tells the compiler and linker to store the function in static RAM instead of flash memory.

-Step 4) Make sure that any and all sub functions that are called by the essential ISR functions are also marked as being stored in static RAM.
+any and all sub functions that are called by the essential ISR functions are also marked as being stored in static RAM.
 In some cases, it might be possible to reduce the number of functions calls by collapsing code into the ISR's themselves.

 Step 5) Mark the flash write functions so that they also will be stored in static RAM.
 Also ensure that any subroutines called by those flash write functions are also stored in static RAM.